imbaky/PatientFocus_old/README.md

 ### Usage
-make - with no arguments will build frontend and backend image make frontend  - just frontend make backend - just backend make dev - will start up all services defined in docker-compose-dev.yml
+make - with no arguments will build frontend and backend image make frontend  - just frontend make server - just backend make dev - will start up all services defined in docker-compose-dev.yml